 Welcome to day 2 in Sally’s cookie palooza!

 Have you ever made rugelach before?
 I know it looks ultra fancy and maybe a little intimidating.
-Like, how could I ever make something like that?
 Truth is, it’s just a matter of mixing up a dough, chilling it, and rolling it up with filling inside.
 Like cinnamon rolls, but without any yeast.
-Rugelach tastes like buttery, light, and flaky croissants, but aren’t nearly as fussy.
+A traditional Jewish treat, rugelach tastes like buttery, light, and flaky croissants, but aren’t nearly as fussy.

 Did you read that?!